l7mp/stunner/README.md

   namespace with a separate GatewayClass an a separate dataplane.
 This mode can be useful for testing new STUNner versions or canary-upgrades and A/B testing of a new media server version.
 At the moment, however, this mode is not supported: it should work but we don' test it.
-* Currently TURN over TLS/DTLS is supported only in the [standalone mode](/doc/OBSOLETE.md); we will remove this restriction in the next release.

 ## Milestones